Marvin L. Cohen: Career

-Alfred P. Sloan Fellow, 1965–67.
-Elected Fellow of the American Physical Society, 1969.
-Guggenheim Fellow, 1978–79, 1990–91.
-Oliver E. Buckley Prize for Solid State Physics (American Physical Society), 1979.
-Elected to the National Academy of Sciences, 1980.
-U.S. Department of Energy Award for Outstanding Accomplishment in Solid State Physics, 1981,1990.
-Elected to the American Academy of Arts and Sciences, 1993.
-Julius Edgar Lilienfeld Prize of the American Physical Society, 1994.
-Outstanding Performance Award, Lawrence Berkeley Laboratory, 1995.
-Faculty Research Lecturer, University of California at Berkeley, 1996–97.
-Elected Fellow, American Association for the Advancement of Science,1997.
-2001 National Medal of Science (Presidential award, 2002).
-Elected member, American Philosophical Society, 2003.
-Awarded (with Steven G. Louie) the 2003 Foresight Institute Richard P. Feynman Prize in Nanotechnology.
-Awarded Doctorat Honoris Causa, University of Montreal, 2005.
-Technology Pioneer Award from the World Economic Forum, 2007.
-Berkeley Citation, University of California, 2011.
-Dickson Prize in Science, 2012.
-Doctor of Science Honoris Causa, Hong Kong University of Science and Technology, 2013.
-Doctor of Science Honoris Causa, Weizmann Institute of Science, 2014.
-Von Hippel Award of the Materials Research Society, 2014.
-Thomson Reuters Citation Laureate, 2016.
-Benjamin Franklin Medal in Physics 2017.

 Personal life

 Marvin Cohen is married to Suzy Locke Cohen who is an Art Advisor.
-Cohen and his late wife Merrill Leigh Gardner Cohen (deceased 1994) had a son Mark Cohen (born 1963) and a daughter Susan Cohen Crumpler (born 1965).
-His grandchildren are Jake Crumpler, Luke Crumpler, and Jessica Crumpler.
+Cohen and his late wife Merrill Leigh Gardner Cohen (deceased 1994) had a son and a daughter.
+He has three grandchildren.
 Cohen has played the clarinet since age 13.

-Research and publications
+Research

-Background

 One of the most influential and broadest advances in the study of the physics of materials in the last fifty years is the use of computational tools to explain and predict properties of materials.
 Marvin Cohen has been honored for his creation of physical models and computational methods and applications that made a large fraction of these advances possible.
-This approach is often referred to as the “Standard Model” for computing properties of solids, and this work played an important part in the creation and development of the field of computational physics.
+This approach is often referred to as the "Standard Model" for computing properties of solids, and this work played an important part in the creation and development of the field of computational physics.
 The successful predictions of new materials and material properties have led to new insights in fundamental science, the production of useful materials, and the creative manipulations of known materials.
 An essential and standard tool is the availability of accurate electronic band structures for materials ranging from ceramics to metals, and the models and method mentioned above have made the use of electronic band structures and related calculations ubiquitous in pure and applied condensed matter physics.